elbolt/liri-power-demo/README.md

-# liri-power-demo
+# Quick demonstrations for sample size planning with pwr and simr

-This repository contains the R scripts and data used in the CLARIN-CH & LiRI workshop on statistical power analysis.
+This repository contains the R scripts and data used in a CLARIN-CH & LiRI workshop on statistical power analysis.

 We demonstrate two common approaches to planning sample size: